 How do you start with meditation when you can’t sit still for two minutes?
 Or find it hard to ’empty’ your mind?
-Here are some tips from a practitioner of 17+ years, Giovanni Dienstmann, who is the author of “Practical Meditation”.
+Find out from a practitioner of 17+ years, Giovanni Dienstmann, the author of “Practical Meditation”.

 See “Practical Meditation: A Simple Step-by-Step Guide” on Amazon